davidgasquez/handbook/Quotes.md

 - You either move information from one place to another, or you move mass from one place to another.
 - The fewer the facts, the stronger the opinion.
 Arnold H. Glasow.
 - If you think without writing, you only think you're thinking.
 Leslie Lamport. ^645051
+- It's _chapuzas_ all the way down.
+Me on my dreams.

 ## External Lists